Paint A Picture With Light And Shade

 If you opt for stainless steel fittings, regular washing to remove salt spray will prevent surface staining.
-There are also cleaning products especially for stainless steel.
+There are cleaning products for stainless steel on the market.

-Halogen light sources do generate a considerable amount of heat therefore precautions should be taken when considering their location, particularly at low level in public areas where children may come into contact.
-Normally there is always a solution, such as using LED, Fluorescent or Metal Halide lamps therefore, if in doubt, please contact your local Hunza distributor for advice.
+Halogen light sources do generate a considerable amount of heat, therefore precautions should be taken when considering their location, particularly at low level in public areas where children may come into contact.
+Normally there is always a solution, such as using Plug-in LED lamps.
+If in doubt, please contact your local Hunza distributor for advice.